 The following is known about her siblings,

-In 1851 Richard and Elizabeth are still at The Commmon, Warbleton.
+In 1851 Richard and Elizabeth are still at The Common, Warbleton.
 Richard is 61 years old and a game keeper and farmer employing 2 men.
-Also listed are two servents, William Burchett, aged 31 and Richard Walter, aged 21, born Heathfield, both agricultural labourers and visitor Mary Bishop, aged 58, a pauper.
+Also listed are two servants, William Burchett, aged 31 and Richard Walter, aged 21, born Heathfield, both agricultural labourers and visitor Mary Bishop, aged 58, a pauper.
 Richard appears to have been their grandson (see below).

 In 1861 they are still "on the Common" at Warbleton and Richard, aged 71 is farming 17 acres with one boy employee.
-Their grandson Richard K Walter, aged 9 is living with them (is this more likely to be great grandson - see below).
-Their former servant William Burchett maty have married and waas now living next door to them.
+Their grandson, Richard K Walter, aged 9 is living with them (their great grandson - see below).
+Their former servant William Burchett may have married and was now living next door to them.

 Richard and Elizabeth's daughter Jane Keeley married David Walter on 20 June 1829 at Heathfield.
-David had been born in 1810 in Heathfield, the son of Benjamin Walter (1779 to 1821) and Letitia Butcher (1772 to 1850).
+David had been baptised on 23 December 1810 in Heathfield, the son of Benjamin Walter (1779 to 1821) and Letitia Butcher (1772 to 1850).
 David and Jane had two sons:

 - Richard Walter.
-Born 1829 in Heathfield.
+Baptised 11 October 1829 in Heathfield.
 Richard married Hannah Butcher on 30 July 1851 in Warbleton.
 They had three children.
 Hannah died in 1857 in Tonbridge, Kent.
-In 1871 Richard, a 41 year old widower, farmer of 10 acres was living at Blackdown, Warbleton with one of his sons.
+In 1871 Richard, a 41-year-old widower, farmer of 10 acres was living at Blackdown, Warbleton with one of his sons.
 Richard remarried in 1885.
 His second wife was Elizabeth Harriett Funnell.
 They had one son.
 In 1901 they were living in Warbleton where Richard was farming.
 In 1911 they were living at Hooks Down Cottage, Punnetts Town, Heathfield where Richard, aged 81 was a retired farmer.
 He died on 29 January 1915 at Warbleton.
 Elizabeth Harriett Walter died on 22 April 1922 in Hailsham.

-Jane Walter died aged 19 and was buried on 2 December 1831 at Heathfield.
+Jane Walter (wife of David Walter) of Heathfield died aged 19 and was buried on 2 December 1831 at Heathfield.
 It is possible David Walter did not remarry and in 1861, aged 50, was living with his brother Stephen and his family at St George's Lodge, Lambeth.